 Dump everything into your food processor and pulse until you get the consistency you want.
 I usually pulse it maybe 15 times.
 I don’t like mine overly smooth.

 Refrigerate for at least an hour, then serve and ENJOY.
-Kept refrigerated, the salsa should last for about a week.
+Kept refrigerated, the salsa should last for about a week (though you’ll eat it before then – trust me!).

 Do you make your own salsa?
 Is it the savings, the taste or both that have you making it from scratch?